“We believe in building a culture of high standards” — Jeff Bezos

 If you pass the phone screening round, you'll be invited for a video interview.
 This interview lasts for about 45 to 60 minutes.
 It will involve a hiring manager or a peer of the same level as your role.
 They will ask more in-depth questions about your resume.

-Be prepared to answer coding and system design questions.
+Amazon interview preparation for this round will involve being able to answer coding and system design questions.
 You'll also be asked behavioral questions and relevant experience you have for the job.
 You should use this meeting as a chance to learn as much as possible about the job.

 Step 5.
 Final “Loop” Interview